-Exfoliation is the process of removing dead skin cells from your face and body and the key to smooth, glowy, and healthy-looking skin.
+Exfoliation is the process of removing dead skin cells from your face and body and it’s key to having smooth, glowy, and healthy-looking skin.

-While facial skin is more delicate and needs extra attention, exfoliating your legs is a much easier process, and you can do it by using chemical exfoliation like
+While facial skin is more delicate and needs extra attention, exfoliating your legs is a much easier process, and you can do it by using chemical or physical exfoliators.

-In this article, I will give you a few easy tips on how to exfoliate your legs, as well as share my favorite body exfoliating products.
+In this article, how to exfoliate your legs (with both methods), and also share my favorite body exfoliating products.

 Physical exfoliation involves buffing away dead skin cells mechanically.

 It can be harsh or gentle, depending on the tools or scrubbing particles you are using and how hard you press.

 Some tools and particles used for physical exfoliation are brushes, sponges, loofah, nut kernels, gritty paste, crushed coffee beans, sugar and salt granules, and even konjac sponges.

 Physical exfoliation isn’t the recommended option for facial skin as this area is more delicate and can get damaged easily, however:

 It is a great option for the body because it helps reveal ingrown hairs from under the superficial layer of dead skin cells so that they can be removed afterward.